uhasker/getting-things-done-in-next-js/src/chapter4/01-setup.md

 Go to [Supabase](https://supabase.com).
 Create a new project, give it a name and select a database password (which you should write down somewhere).

-Once you create the new project, go to "Project Settings > Database" and copy and paste the URI connection string.
+Once you've created the new project, go to "Project Settings > Database" and copy and paste the URI connection string.
 Replace `[YOUR-PASSWORD]` with the password you gave the database in the previous step.

-Save the connection string somewhere, you will need it to - well - connect to the database.
+Save the connection string somewhere, you will need it to—well—connect to the database.

 Next, you should navigate to the Supabase SQL editor of your project to be able to execute queries.